CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-throttling.md

 ## Domain specific limits

-To add domain-specifif limits using the management console, all you have to do is go the the Email throttling view, and press the 'Add domain' button.
+To add domain-specific limits using the management console, all you have to do is go the the Email throttling view, and press the 'Add domain' button.
 Enter a domain name (e.g. `hotmail.com`) and press the 'Add domain' button again.
 This will take you to a form where you can add limits for the domain.
 You can